Common questions when considering Google AppSheet

 Visit the billing settings in the “My Account” section.
 Choose the plan level based on the features your apps require.
 You can also update the number of app user licenses and your credit card details.
 For enterprise subscriptions, please contact your Google representative.

-An overview of all your app usage is available in the ”My Account” section of the platform, within the ”App Info” tab.
-Detailed app usage is also available in the app editor in the Manage section within the Monitor tab of each app.
+A summary of your app usage is available in the ”My Account” section of AppSheet, within the ”App Info” tab.
+Detailed app usage is also available in the app editor in Manage > Monitor section of each app.

 As much as you'd like.
 We encourage you to try out all the features of the platform in the prototype phase for one or multiple apps.

-AppSheet counts each person who signs in to your app as a user.
-We count unique users across all apps in your account.
+AppSheet counts each person who signs in to your app or AppSheet database as a user.
+We count unique users across all apps and databases in your account.
 Users that are not signed-in are counted as guest-users.
 You need to subscribe to the number of licenses that will match the number of users you plan to have.

 Yes, you can change your plan or number of licenses at any time.
 You can even revert back to prototyping at no cost and we'll prorate your billing.
 For enterprise subscriptions, if you wish to change your plan, please contact your Google representative.

-Yes, a public app can be shared with anyone, without requiring authentication.
-In addition, secure applications requiring authentication can be shared outside your organization, if permitted by account governance policies.
+A public app can be shared with anyone, without requiring authentication.
+In addition, secure applications requiring authentication can be shared outside your organization if permitted by account governance policies.
 Learn more about external user licenses.